Internal Grants & Funding

 The Office of the Provost and Dean of the Faculty, in collaboration with committees of the faculty and other college offices, supports internal and external funding opportunities for faculty research and scholarship, teaching and curricular development, and professional development at Smith.

-Please see the following information on faculty compensation and development, internal starter or research funds, and the Lecture Committee; visit Sponsored Research for information on applying for external funding.
+Please see the following information on faculty compensation and development, internal starter or discretionary grants, and the Lecture Committee; visit Sponsored Research for information on applying for external funding.

 Committee on Faculty Compensation & Development

 According to its mandate in the Faculty Code (section 26), the Committee on Faculty Compensation and Development (CFCD) sets policy on and oversees the funding of internal grants for faculty development and scholarship.